 - Georgia: 133

 - New York: 117

 - Pennsylvania: 90

 Safety advocates say while NHTSA’s report shows traffic deaths involving distracted drivers declined overall in 2018, drivers who do not pay attention are still responsible for too many deaths on highways and streets.
 Advocates say another trend – America’s love affair with larger vehicles, such as SUVs and pickup trucks, is causing more catastrophic injuries to people and damage to other cars.

 State and local governments need to do more

 The report says while the number of pedestrian deaths in rural areas hasn’t changed in the past decade, pedestrian deaths have risen by 69% in and around cities.
 Safety groups say politicians must do their part to improve safety for walkers by lowering speed limits, creating pedestrian-only spaces and upgrading traffic signals and crosswalks.

 Pedestrians suffer catastrophic and long-lasting injuries

 While more than 6,000 pedestrians were killed in 2018, thousands more were injured, and many suffer from permanent or long-term physical and financial consequences.
-At Marston Law Offices, we have represented those who are injured as well as defendants who may be responsible, giving us a comprehensive perspective to fight for your best interests here in Pennsylvania.
+At Martson Law Offices, we have represented those who are injured as well as defendants who may be responsible, giving us a comprehensive perspective to fight for your best interests here in Pennsylvania.